beamer-bridge/beamer/docs/source/glossary.rst

         The amount of tokens that is locked with the Beamer's smart contract on the source chain.
 The tokens are locked until the corresponding request is fulfilled and an agent sucessfully claims and withdraws the tokens.

+    PPM
+        Percentage in parts per million as unit.